 Modest Clothing Choices for Women

 Modesty guidelines are the central consideration for women attending a Muslim wedding.
-This typically means:
+When attending a Nikah ceremony in New Jersey or elsewhere, this typically means:

-• Selecting outfits with sleeves that cover at least to the elbows (full-length sleeves are ideal).
-Ensure that both arms and legs are covered.
+• Selecting outfits with sleeves covering at least to the elbows (full-length sleeves are ideal).
+Ensure both arms and legs are covered.

-• Wearing skirts or dresses that fall below the knee (floor-length is preferable to cover the legs)
+• Wearing skirts or dresses falling below the knee (floor-length is preferable to cover the legs)

 Some more conservative ceremonies might require women to cover their hair with a scarf.
 When in doubt, check with the hosts about their expectations, or observe what other women in the community typically wear.